How to Make an Artificial Hot Spring

 5. Prevent Illness:

-Studies have shown that soaking in hot springs can help prevent Illness, especially respiratory illnesses such as cold and allergies.
+Studies have shown that soaking in hot springs can help prevent Illness, especially respiratory illnesses such as colds and allergies.
 It may not be a cure, but It helps if you’re often sick!
 This is also one of the reasons why people love to spend time at hot springs.
 One reason is that it’s relaxing, but another is that it helps prevent Illness, which means you can feel better all year round!

 6. Relax Muscles: